hypergrok/chunkit/README.md

 ### Chunkit Core

-Chunkit Core is free OSS and handles only HTML.
-For further filetypes use Chunkit Plus.
+Chunkit Core is free open source software which handles primarily HTML.
+For more filetypes there is Chunkit Plus.

 ### Chunkit Plus

-Chunkit Plus allows you to chunk further filetypes: PDF, CSV, JSON, YAML, MD and DOCX.
+Chunkit Plus allows you to chunk more filetypes: PDF, CSV, JSON, YAML, MD and DOCX.

+To use Chunkit Plus:

 1. Go to [app.chunkit.dev](https://app.chunkit.dev) and log in.
 2. Navigate to Deploy API section.
 3. Generate a new API key.
-4. Same usage as above, but initialize Chunker with API key:
+4. Initialize Chunker with API key:

 ```python
 from chunkit import Chunker